 Where possible, simulators are used to provide high-fidelity training, including some low flying training.
-Simulators, however, as good they are and may become in the future, remain an artificial environment that do not replicate operating high performance aircraft close to the ground.
-In addition, the simulator environment does not allow full interoperability training, for example, a helicopter cannot interact with troops on the ground in the simulator environment.
-Equally, operating over the sea cannot provide effective training for aircrew to use the contours of the land.
+However, as good they are and may become in the future, simulators remain an artificial environment and do not replicate operating high performance aircraft close to the ground.
+In addition, the simulator environment does not allow full interoperability training.
+For example, a helicopter cannot interact with troops on the ground in the simulator environment.
+Some low flying is conducted over the sea, however, this cannot provide effective training for aircrew to use the contours of the land.
 Some low flying training is exported outside the UK, but this is a very costly option, not just in terms of the expense of moving aircraft, equipment and people but also in the reduction in overall aircraft availability that this can cause.
 Consequently, whilst other options are considered, there is currently no realistic alternative to live low flying training in the UK.